 Final drafts of major papers 200 points each

 MS Word Formatting Assignment 21 each

 Annotated bibliographies 50 points

+Scholarly Article Analysis Project 20 points

 Individual drafts of papers (points given for in-class participation in peer review, not simply completing drafts) 20 points

 In-class essay 50 points/essay

 Required emails and posts 1 point if completed -5 if not

 Reading checks 5 points unless otherwise noted on daily assignments

 Late to class -2 points for each occurrence

 Attendance 1 point for each class attended -5 points for each absence or as otherwise noted on daily assignments; 5th absence means F in course

+Various minor assignments with individual grade points possible may also be assigned.
 Your grade is calculated by adding the total points earned and then dividing them by the total points possible.
 That average will then be plugged into the college's grading scale.